enzomaruffa/RealityKit-Motion-Recorder/README.md

 It also uses a very unoptimized tree to store the joints.
 If you'd like to refactor it and improve it's performance, go on :)

-Whatever you need, feel free to hit me up on Twitter: @enzolitos
+Whatever you need, feel free to hit me up.

 ---